blueey2/linked-blog-starter-md/publish/Security+/Security+.md

 <u>Buffer overflow</u>
 	A type of software vulnerability that occurs when a program writes more data to a block of memory or buffer than it was allocated to hold.

+<u>Integer overflow</u>
+	A vulnerability that occurs when the result of an arithmetic operation exceeds the maximum representable value for the data type used to store it.

+<u>Race Condition</u>
+	A type of software vulnerability that occurs when the behavior of a program depends on the relative timing of events such as the order of execution of multiple threads or processes.